 Museum Exhibitions

 The reinstalled Frederick & Jan Mayer Galleries showcase Denver Art Museum’s renowned Latin American Art and Art of the Ancient Americas collections through a presentation of more than 1,000 rare works that present the expansive history of artistic creation in Latin America.
-The breadth of these collections, among the most comprehensive in the United States, encompass 3,500 years of art and culture, revealing trends, relationships and discontinuities between art created in the region.
+The breadth of these collections, among the most comprehensive in the United States, encompasses 3,500 years of art and culture, revealing trends, relationships and discontinuities between art created in the region.

 Food & Drink

-Music, Dancing & Performances
+Music, Movies, Dancing & Performances

-Local Live Music at Sol Mexican Cantina (Fridays and Saturdays from 6–9 p.m.)
+Local Live Music at Sol Mexican Cantina (Every Tuesday from 5:30–8:30 PM)

 At Sol Mexican Cocina in Denver's exciting Cherry Creek North neighborhood, visitors can experience Latino music by local artists in a beautiful setting inspired by Mexico’s Baja region.
 Enjoy the restaurant’s delicious food along with an incomparable ambiance, which includes an indoor-outdoor patio and fire pit.